Nanolithe/BeReal-Clone-Pt.2/README.md

 BeReal Clone Pt.2 is an app that is similar to the first version.
 The only differences are that you are able to take a picture with an IOS device.
 Images are also blurred until the user posts.

+**NOTE:** GIF does not reflect functionality.
+Due to school Macs having outddated XCode versions.
+I was unable to really showcase the camera aspect on my own phone which is currently up to date with IOS 16.

 Time spent: 5 hours spent in total

 ## Required Features